Ultra123-hub/Super-Store-Products-Analysis/README.md

 ```
 ![](segment_by_region.png)

-**Insight: Across all regions, Consumer has the highest stake in among all buyer segments, followed by Corporate folks and finally, Home office folks.**
+**Insight:** Across all regions, Consumer has the highest stake in among all buyer segments, followed by Corporate folks and finally, Home office folks.

 10. **Sub-categories and which category they belong to:** Now we've seen many appearances of the product categories.
-Perhaps we visualize their respective sub categories members too.
+Perhaps we visualize their respective sub-categories members too.

 ```python
 sns.catplot(data=df, x='category', hue='sub_category', kind='count', height=6, aspect=1.5)